 My Top 5 Favorite Luminar Filters

-You ever catch yourself drooling?
+You ever caught yourself drooling?
 I just did the other day and I just busted out laughing because it’s always funny.
 This software will make you do that. 🙂

 These are my top 5 favorite and most used filters that work for my style of photography – in no particular order.